-It is not the case that free-will is so black and white that there are only two options: a God with limited sovereignty and man with autonomy, or a God with autonomy and sovereignty and man as robots.
+It is not the case that free-will is so black and white that there are only two options: a God with limited sovereignty and man with autonomy, or a God with sovereignty and man as robots.
 That’s not what the Bible presents.

-First on free-will: where is the biblical definition of what this is?
-Remember, free will is not a biblical term.
+Free will is not a biblical term.
 It is never used in the Scriptures; yet, the Scripture is our inspired foundation for our anthropology.
 The Scriptures teach us, with great detail, about the nature of man.
 Where is the biblical understanding of the nature of man’s will?

 The Scriptures present us with a nature of man that allows for both human accountability and Divine sovereignty.
-We have to believe what the Bible teaches about the will of man as opposed to the Greek’s philosophical free will contribution.
-The Biblical proof that God holds men accountable for their actions are abundant and doesn’t seem to be something Woods disagrees with anyway.
+We have to believe what the Bible teaches about the will of man as opposed to the Greek’s philosophical free-will contribution.
+The Biblical proof that God holds men accountable for their actions are abundant and don’t seem to be something Woods disagrees with.
 Allow that to stand.
 However, the Bible simultaneously teaches much about the “enslavement” of that will.

 What does Paul say about the will of man before regeneration?
 It has an inability, not a freedom but a limitation.
 The mind set on the flesh cannot please God.
 Where is the free will?
 Can the mind set on the flesh please God or submit freely to His law?
 No, it is unable to do that.
 It is not free to that capacity.

 What about God’s nature?
 Is God a robot?
 I doubt Woods would argue that.
 However, Scripture thrice affirms it is “impossible” for God to lie (Numbers 23: 19, Hebrews 6:18, Titus 1:2).
 Does God have the free will to lie?
 No. Does God have free moral agency?
 Yes.

 What about Heaven?
 Can the saints in Heaven lie, cheat, steal and lust?
 No. That can’t happen.
-Yet they are still people, they still love, they still make choices freely.
+Yet, they are still people, they still love, they still make choices freely.
 The Bible teaches the will of man is more complex than simple free will or no will distinctions.
-Men make uncompelled, free, moral decisions, yet, their wills are enslaved or corrupt, so that are not totally “free” in the way autonomous free will demands.
+Men make un-compelled, free, moral decisions, yet, their wills are enslaved and corrupt, so that are not totally “free” in the way autonomous free will demands.
 They are no freer than a tiger is free to become a vegetarian.
-No one forces the tiger to eat meat, but that is the Tiger’s only available choice because wills are tied to the nature of the object.
+No one forces the tiger to eat meat, but that is the tiger’s only available choice because wills are tied to the nature of the object.
 Sinners want sin.
 Perhaps a better analogy is the rhetorical question offered by Jeremiah 13:23,

 “You have to put up with bad things happening to you because it’s ultimately for your own good, just as a child has to put up with a measles vaccination.”

 “In some unspecified and incomprehensible way, we still have free will and moral agency.
 But ultimately, the awful power and majesty of God overrules and overwhelms: all we can do is resign ourselves to his will.”

 “Some things that happen are just too terrible to justify by talk of dark threads or universal good.
 If we’re to believe that God plans the tsunami, the cancer, [ISIS], or [eye worms that grow in children’s eyes], what’s required of us is not just a leap of faith, but a suspension of our moral judgment.”

 First, he mentions tsunamis.
 Now, it seems very difficult to biblically or philosophically believe that God does not plan and control tsunamis.
 Does God not clearly control the weather in Scripture?
 Does Jesus not calm the waters on the stormy lake?
 Does Jonah not inherently know the tempest destroying his boat was God’s judgment on him?
-Were the plagues that afflicted Pharaoh’s Egypt just a fortunate coincidence for the god who can’t control the weather?
+Were the plagues that afflicted Pharaoh’s Egypt just a fortunate coincidence for the God who can’t control the weather?
 To believe God cannot stop a tsunami is to reject the God of the Bible.
 God does control these things.

 Cancer, being an act of nature, falls into these same categories.
 Is God sovereign over the material realm?
 He is.
 That includes material viruses.
 However, alongside that, even if God doesn’t control the cancer virus, He demonstrates an ability to heal people in Scripture.
 Why doesn’t He heal all cancer patients?
 Isn’t Jesus capable of healing?
 These questions lead to Woods’ primary issue.
-He is trying so hard to get God “off the hook”, he doesn’t realize he has only kicked the can a little further down the road, and simultaneously challenged God’s character and attributes in the process.
+He is trying so hard to get God “off the hook” that he doesn’t realize he has only kicked the can a little further down the road, and simultaneously challenged God’s character and attributes in the process.
 Even if we assume God doesn’t plan tsunamis, worms, or cancers, we are still left with the question of why He allows them.
 God clearly controls the weather and the universe.
+In Woods’ worldview, God doesn’t plan tsunamis, cancer, and eye-worms but He very often does nothing to stop these things when He can.
 What’s the moral difference?
-God doesn’t plan tsunamis, cancer and eye-worms but he very often does nothing to stop these things when He could.
-How is Woods’ view of God off the hook?
-Would telling Job that God didn’t plan his sufferings but actively allowed Satan to do everything and could have stopped them or not allowed them but freely chose not to, help Job at all?
-Woods’ view of God is still on his hook.
-Even if God doesn’t plan these things, we are left with three options:

-2. He wants to stop them but He cannot do so (rejecting Scripture’s clear teachings about His ability to do so).
+- He wants to stop them but He cannot do so (rejecting Scripture’s clear teachings about His ability to do so).

-3. He doesn’t know they are going to happen and cannot do anything about them when they do (See above).
+- He doesn’t know they are going to happen and cannot do anything about them when they do (See above).

 Even given Woods’ theology, how is he still not required to suspend his moral judgment?

-‘Woe to those who call evil good and good evil, who put darkness for light and darkness who put bitter for sweet and sweet for bitter,’ says Isaiah (5:20).”
+“‘Woe to those who call evil good and good evil, who put darkness for light and darkness who put bitter for sweet and sweet for bitter,’ says Isaiah (5:20).”